MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/batch/batch-studio.md

 The `custom_id` is required to allow you to identify which individual batch request corresponds to a given response.
 Responses won't be returned in identical order to the order defined in the `.jsonl` batch file.

 `model` attribute should be set to match the name of the Global Batch deployment you wish to target for inference responses.

+> [!IMPORTANT]
+> The `model` attribute must be set to match the name of the Global Batch deployment you wish to target for inference responses.
+The **same Global Batch model deployment name must be present on each line of the batch file.** If you want to target a different deployment you must do so in a separate batch file/job.

 ### Create input file